 - o The Commission has recently taken two actions: first in November 2010 and later in 2011 to affirm that institutions seeking to establish Student Housing should build new housing and should not convert existing housing.
-For this reason, the Commission maintains that conversion of existing housing stock should generally be prohibited. - o It is the Commission's understanding that the Supervisor's primary concern is blighted SRO buildings in the Tenderloin, therefore the Commission struggled with a circumstance whereby some limited conversions could be allowed.
+For this reason, the Commission maintains that conversion of existing housing stock should generally be prohibited for at least six months while the City and stakeholders further consider the issue.
+It is our understanding that the Supervisor's primary concern is blighted SRO buildings in the Tenderloin, therefore the Department struggled with a circumstance whereby some limited conversions could be allowed.
+For this reason applying the prohibition for six months will give the City and stakeholders additional time to consider the proposal. - o It is the Commission's understanding that the Supervisor's primary concern is blighted SRO buildings in the Tenderloin, therefore the Commission struggled with a circumstance whereby some limited conversions could be allowed.
 For the reasons outlined in this Resolution and the accompanying staff report, the Commission recommends that conversions of SROs to Student Housing could be permitted but only when one to one replacement of the lost units would be provided consistent with the current controls for conversions of SROs to Tourist Hotels as defined in Administrative Code Section 41. - Lastly, the Commission recommends that further avenues be explored for increasing funding for acquisition and rehabilitation of existing SROs including but not limited to expanding the Small Site Acquisition and Rehabilitation Program and Mills Act Tax Relief.